AI’s Week — Honesty, Agents, and the Fight for Truth

 When a chatbot is honest about being AI, it’s not just ethical; it’s "humanising".

-Microsoft rolled out Copilot upgrades across Windows 11 — it now listens when you say “Hey Copilot,” watches what’s on your screen (with permission), and can take actions like booking, ordering, or summarising.
+Windows Copilot is Microsoft’s AI assistant, now integrated at the operating-system level in Windows 11 — it listens when you say “Hey Copilot,” watches what’s on your screen (with permission), and can take actions like booking, ordering, or summarising.

 But it also raises a quiet question: "How much do we want our OS to know about us?"

-Italian news groups are pushing back against Google’s AI Overviews, which display AI-generated summaries above search results.
-They argue that this drains traffic from original sources and undermines journalism itself.
+Google AI Overviews is a search feature that displays AI-generated summaries above organic search results.
+Italian news groups are pushing back against AI Overviews, arguing that the feature drains traffic from original sources and undermines journalism itself.

 When AI becomes the storyteller, it risks erasing the humans who wrote the story.